cs456s25/labs/lab02/lab02s26_description.md

    Choose Open Target and Auto Connect.
 After a bit you should be able to choose Program Device.
 7. Program Device.
 When you click on Program Device, the part xc7z020_1 will pop up.
 Choose it.
 Accept defaults and click Program.
 8. The LEDS should now be lit up for a one output and not lit for a zero output based on the values of the SWITCHES.
+Take a picture or two of the board working with a variety of switch combinations.
+Try to get all four possibilities.

+Once you are done, power off the board before disconnecting it and putting it away.